 So, if a market report states that sales in the national housing market are likely to decline next year, it doesn’t mean that that statement about the nation as a whole is going to hurt a given neighborhood or housing unit nearly as much as more localized variables such as developments in the nightlife or bar scene.

 In large cities like New York City, where opulence often exists just several city blocks from poverty, this is even truer.

 Indeed; the importance of urban real estate markets was one of the primary reasons for the rise in popularity of economic geography as an academic discipline in the mid-1990s.
 Professor Paul Krugman, who is famous for his op-ed columns in the New York Times, was one of the key academic figures in effectively creating the new academic discipline, which is the fusion of the golden rules of supply and demand with real estate’s rules of location, location, location.

 In New York City, those three rules are even more critical.
 The astute buyer looks less at which direction the market as a whole is moving and more at what neighborhoods will become the next hot spot.

 Buyers of luxury, real estate have a more straightforward time at this.
 The size of famous neighborhoods, of course, can’t increase.
-However, the longer that a hotspot is a hotspot, the more legendary it becomes.
-Property on 5th Avenue or in the Greenwich/West Village, for instance, is an incredibly safe investment if you have the capital for it.
+However; the longer that a hotspot is a hotspot, the more legendary it becomes.
+Property on 5th Avenue or in the Greenwich and West Village, for instance, is an incredibly safe investment if you have the capital for it.

 Greenwich/West Village will not become any less famous as time goes on.
 These areas are mostly immune to potential downturns on the broader market.